History of AVCon

 July 21st, 22nd and 23rd, 2023 – Adelaide Convention Centre

-With the worldwide lockdowns in the rearview mirror and AVCon having spent a year recuperating, the event finally returned to the large-scale festival it had been before COVID.
+With worldwide lockdowns in the rearview mirror and Team AVCon having spent a year recuperating, AVCon finally returned to the large-scale festival it had been before COVID.

-Although a few AVCons were missing, 2023 marked the 21st anniversary of AVCon’s first event in 2002.
+Although a few AVCons were missing from the covid years, 2023 marked the 21st year anniversary of AVCon’s debut in 2002.
 Thus, the theme for 2023 was 21st Birthday.

-Ayvee and Switch were now joined by Juliette, but instead of taking up roles or characters, the mascots took on a more casual vibe, finally getting to be themselves instead of warriors, mages, robots, pirates, ninjas, cranes, detectives, reporters, rock stars or space adventurers.
-Official art depicted the trio holding a birthday cake and balloons.
+In all marketing and promotion, Ayvee and Switch were now joined by Juliette, outside of her previous status as maid cafe mascot.
+This year instead of taking on roles, the trio got to be themselves—no warriors, mages, robots, pirates, ninjas, birds, detectives, reporters, rock stars, or space adventurers!
+Official art showed the trio in their own clothes, holding a birthday cake and balloons.

-On the flip side, 2023 had the largest Artist Alley ever with over 100 artists, featured a manga library to relax and read, and a tattoo section to get inked with nerdy tattoos.
+On the bright side, 2023 boasted the largest Artist Alley in AVCon history, featuring over 100 artists.
+It also introduced a manga library for attendees to relax and read, as well as a tattoo section offering nerdy tattoos.

-The major sponsors were Shin Tokyo, UniSA, Adelaide Convention Centre, Adelaide City Council, Good Games, Lumin’s Workshop, and Team Cherry.
+Major sponsors for 2023 included Shin Tokyo, UniSA, the Adelaide Convention Centre, Adelaide City Council, Good Games, Lumin’s Workshop, and Team Cherry.

 Art and design by Faewisp.